 - Special Fee:

 Course DescriptionA comprehensive survey of all topics related to family work, from intervention to recovery, covering the scope of family work with a special population of families impacted by addiction, whether current or intergenerational.
 Covers the initial contact with a family, defining and describing all of the possible dynamics, needs and interventions defined in current literature.
-Prerequisite: AD 101.
+Prerequisites: AD 101.
+Audit available.

 Intended Outcomes for the course

 Upon completion of the course the student will be able to:

 1. Articulate explanations of the etiologies of addiction (including disease concepts, physiological theories and psychological theories) to family clients who lack knowledge of addiction.

 2. Understand several theories of psychotherapy which are commonly used, including 12 step approaches.
 Understand the general and specific techniques and approaches to use with "alcoholic (addicted) families", including working with related problems such as abuse, sexual dysfunction, divorce and separation.

 3. Assess an addicted family for physiological, sociological and psychological influences, and identify familial needs.